padrinobook/padrinobook/01-introduction.md

 by Apple"), [Lynx webbrowser](http://lynx.isc.org/ "Lynx webbrowser") (quite an experience to use just a plain text browser) and the well known [Internet Explorer](http://windows.microsoft.com/en-US/internet-explorer/downloads/ie "Internet Explorer").
-Got out, grab the thing you want, and then gets your hands dirty.
+Get out, grab the thing you want, and then gets your hands dirty.

 [^inspect]: This is like a Firebug pendant of Firefox.
 [^dom]: stands for *Document Object Model* and is a tree-like representation of the HTML page.